zzhangjii/learning-library/workshops/jcs-devops/StudentGuide.md

     ![](images/studentguide/Picture200.4.png)

-- To capture the **Tenant ID, Data Center and Storage REST Endpoint**, click on the **Storage Classic** cloud service you just added to the Dashboard.
+- To capture the **Identiy Service ID, Data Center** and **Storage REST Endpoint**, click on the **Storage Classic** cloud service you just added to the Dashboard.

     ![](images/studentguide/Picture200.5.png)

-- Once the Console has loaded, The **Tenant ID** is labeled Identity Services ID.
-Copy and save the text enclosed in the red box's.
+- Once the Console has loaded, copy and save the text enclosed in the red box's.

     ![](images/studentguide/Picture200.8.png)